archetype-themes/plugin-theme-component/docs/Themes.md

 * Make sure you indicate your componentType as a "theme"
 * Optionally include a list of sections from your collection for a partial install
+* Optionally create shortcuts to archie commands in the scripts section

 ```json
 {